-Our small gallery space will be dedicated to multi-media work focused on race and ethnicity.
+Our small gallery space is dedicated to multi-media work focused on race and ethnicity.

 Contemporary Indigenous Artists